Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: Appendix

 \section{Appendix}

 We include a subset of the supplemental materials for this work.
-For the complete set of supplementary materials, including the protocols, codebooks, and video figure, please refer to the materials in PCS~\cite{supplemental-materials}.
+For the complete set of supplementary materials, including the protocols, codebooks, and video figure, please refer to the materials on ScholarOne~\cite{supplemental-materials}.
 We will make all materials public upon acceptance of the work.